 Explore the towns and villages in Andros

-Apart from Chora, there are a few other towns and villages in Andros.
+Apart from Chora, the big island has a few other towns and villages that are worth visiting.
 Depending on where you choose to stay, you can visit them on day trips.

 Korthi is a sleepy, relaxed coastal town.
 Not much is happening here, but we enjoyed having a meal by the seaside.
-There’s also a beautiful beach here, where you can spend a few hours.
+There’s also a beautiful beach, where you can spend a few hours.

 Andros also has a few traditional mountain villages.
 Menites, Apikia, Strapouries and Stenies are among the most popular places to visit in Andros.